Master of Education: Administration and Supervision

 The specialization is designed to prepare professionals to meet the following objectives:

-After the completion of this program, graduates find gainful employment as school principals in Guam, U.S. mainland, and international P-12 school settings.
+After completing this program, graduates are prepared to pursue roles as school principals in Guam, the U.S., and regional P-12 school settings throughout Micronesia.

 Students who wish to be admitted to this specialization must have: